mrinc/F-B-Hide-Recommendations-and-Reels/README.md

 Add your language via editing the `langs.ts` file with your language [/src/content/langs.ts](https://github.com/mrinc/Facebook-Hide-Recommendations-and-Reels/edit/master/src/content/langs.ts)
 Make a pull request back into master and we'll check and merge it

+# Building package

+Run `build-package.sh` and it will compile the extensions into the `dist/packed` dir.
+Requirements: Typescript, NodeJS